Continuity of the martingale optimal transport problem on the real line: Introduction: The Martingale optimal transport problem and nested Wasserstein distance

-and $\Pi_{\text{bc}}(\pi,\tilde{\pi})\subseteq \mathcal{P}(\R^2 \times \R^2)$ denotes the set of bicausal transport plans: these are the elements $\gamma\in\Pi(\pi,\tilde{\pi})$, for which the disintegrations $x\mapsto \gamma_{x}(B)$ and $ y\mapsto \gamma_{y}(B)$ of the $\gamma$ with respect to $x$ and $y$ respectively are $\mathcal{F}_1$-measurable for each $B\in \mathcal{F}_1$.
-Here $\mathcal{F}_1$ denotes the canonical filtration and we use the convention that a function is $\mathcal{F}_1$-measurable if it agrees with an $\mathcal{F}_1$-measurable function up to a null set with respect to the measure unequivocally relevant to the given context.
-Intuitively this means that - contrary to the ordinary Wasserstein distance - the nested Wasserstein distance only includes couplings $\gamma$, which respect the information flow formalised by $\mathcal{F}_t$, $t \in \{0,1\}$.
+Here $\pi^1, \tilde{\pi}^1$ denote the first marginals of $\pi$ and $\tilde{\pi}$ respectively, while $(\pi_{x_1})_{x_1\in \R}$, $(\tilde{\pi}_{y_1})_{y_1\in \R}$ denote the disintegrations of $\pi$ and $\tilde{\pi}$ with respect to the first marginal.
+On an intuitive level, the nested Wasserstein distance only considers those couplings $\gamma\in \Pi(\pi, \tilde{\pi})$, which respect the information flow formalised by the canonical (i.e. coordinate) filtration $(\mathcal{F}_t)_{t\in \{1,2\}}$: in \eqref{eq:defn_nested_wasserstein} this is achieved by first taking an infimum over couplings of $\pi^1, \tilde{\pi}^1$ (i.e. ``couplings at time one") and then a second (nested) infimum with respect to the respective disintegrations (i.e. ``conditional couplings at time two").
+This feature distinguishes $W_1^{nd}$ from the Wasserstein distance $W_1$, which also includes ``anticipative couplings".
 We refer to \cite[pp. 2-3]{BackhoffVeraguas:2019tnb} for a well-written introduction to this topic.
-The nested distance was introduced in \cite{Pflug:2009hl}, \cite{Pflug:2012bfa} in the context of multistage stochastic optimisation and was independently analysed in \cite{Lassalle:2018hfa}.\\ Our estimate \eqref{eq:main2} thus complements the results of \cite{ BackhoffVeraguas:2019vwa}, who essentially show continuity of the monotonicity principle for MOT without using the primal formulation~\eqref{eq:mot} directly.
-We believe that it is of independent interest as it implies uniform continuity of the mapping $(\mu,\nu) \mapsto \inf_{\tilde{\pi} \in \mathcal{M}(\mu,\nu)} W_1^{nd}(\pi, \tilde{\pi})$ under a uniform integrability constraint on $\nu$.
-Furthermore we show that our estimate \eqref{eq:main2} is sharp for a class of couplings $\pi \in \Pi(\mu, \nu)$ satisfying a dispersion assumption in the spirit of \cite{Hobson:2015cka}, extending results obtained in \cite{Jourdain:2018teb}.
-Additionally \eqref{eq:main2} enables us to extend our continuity result to a larger class of cost functionals of the form
+The nested distance was introduced in \cite{Pflug:2009hl}, \cite{Pflug:2012bfa} in the context of multistage stochastic optimisation and was independently analysed in \cite{Lassalle:2018hfa}.\\ Our estimate \eqref{eq:main2} complements the results of \cite{ BackhoffVeraguas:2019vwa}, who essentially show continuity of the monotonicity principle for MOT without using the primal formulation~\eqref{eq:mot} directly.
+We believe that it is of independent interest as it implies uniform continuity of the mapping $\pi\mapsto \inf_{\tilde{\pi} \in \mathcal{M}(\pi^1,\pi^2)} W_1^{nd}(\pi, \tilde{\pi})$ under a uniform integrability constraint on the second marginal of $\pi$, which we denote by $\pi^2$.
+Furthermore we show that our estimate \eqref{eq:main2} is sharp for a class of couplings $\pi \in \Pi(\mu, \nu)$ satisfying a dispersion assumption in the spirit of \cite{Hobson:2015cka}, extending results obtained in \cite{Jourdain:2018teb}.\\ The remainder of this article is organised as follows: we state our main results in Section \ref{sec:main}.
+The proof of Proposition \ref{thm:dispersion} is given in Section \ref{sec:thm_dispersion}, while we prove Theorem \ref{thm:W1} in Section \ref{sec:W1}.
+In Section \ref{sec:proofs} we collect proofs of the remaining results announced in Section \ref{sec:main}.
+We also list some generic approximation results for $W_1^{nd}$ and $W_p$ in Section \ref{sec:generic}.
+These will be frequently used in Sections \ref{sec:thm_dispersion} and \ref{sec:W1} and are proved in the appendix.